bmaupin/video-game-mods/civilization-4/README.md

         - One less unit to worry about
    1. Under _Victories_, turn off any victory conditions you don't want to worry about
    1. Don't forget to set the difficulty

+#### Modding map sizes

+ⓘ This is a pretty extreme measure, but from my experience, the map size is the single biggest factor when it comes to game length.
+Without this, even after following all of the above steps, a game with the duel map (the smallest map size) on quick speed can take over 7 hours.
+That same game can be reduced to 1 hour if the map size is reduced sufficiently.

+1. First, modify the global map sizes

+   1. Modify `Assets/XML/GameInfo/CIV4WorldInfo.xml`

+      - e.g. for Beyond the Sword, modify `Beyond the Sword/Assets/XML/GameInfo/CIV4WorldInfo.xml`
+      - e.g. for Planetfall, modify `Beyond the Sword/Mods/Planetfall v16/Assets/XML/GameInfo/CIV4WorldInfo.xml`
+      - For Dune Wars, see below

+   1. Modify `iGridWidth`/`iGridHeight` for each map size

+      - My recommendation: change the grid sizes (X and Y) to 3/4/5/6/7/8 respectively for each of the different map sizes, e.g. for duel:

+        ```xml
+        <iGridWidth>3</iGridWidth>
+        <iGridHeight>3</iGridHeight>
+        ```

+        Each grid is 4 tiles; this will result in a map of 12 x 12 tiles (the default size for duel maps is 40 x 24 tiles)

+1. If that doesn't work for a particular map, you may also need to modify `getGridSize` in the map script

+   - e.g. for the Dune Wars Arrakis map, `modify Beyond the Sword/Mods/DuneWars Revival/PrivateMaps/Arrakis.py`

+     - Before:

+       ```python
+       def getGridSize(argsList):
+         # ...
+         WorldSizeTypes.WORLDSIZE_DUEL:       (8,8),
+         WorldSizeTypes.WORLDSIZE_TINY:       (10,10),
+         WorldSizeTypes.WORLDSIZE_SMALL:      (13,13),
+         WorldSizeTypes.WORLDSIZE_STANDARD:   (16,16),
+         WorldSizeTypes.WORLDSIZE_LARGE:      (18,18),
+         WorldSizeTypes.WORLDSIZE_HUGE:       (21,21),
+       ```

+     - After:

+       ```python
+       def getGridSize(argsList):
+         # ...
+         WorldSizeTypes.WORLDSIZE_DUEL:       (3,3),
+         WorldSizeTypes.WORLDSIZE_TINY:       (4,4),
+         WorldSizeTypes.WORLDSIZE_SMALL:      (5,5),
+         WorldSizeTypes.WORLDSIZE_STANDARD:   (6,6),
+         WorldSizeTypes.WORLDSIZE_LARGE:      (7,7),
+         WorldSizeTypes.WORLDSIZE_HUGE:       (8,8),
+       ```

+1. Take the new map sizes into account when starting a game.
+For example, with the unmodded duel map size you could easily fit 5-6 players in the map, with this duel map size it can only realistically fit 2 players, small can only fit 3 players, etc.

+1. When playing the game you may also want to make other adjustments.
+For example, with an unmodded map size one strategy is to build cities 4 tiles apart to maximise the number of tiles the city can work.
+With these modded map sizes, you'll probably want to build cities as close together as possible.

 ## Mods